Courtney Love Warned Women About Weinstein in 2005

-Many Hollywood a-listers like Meryl Streep and George Clooney have insisted “not everyone knew” about Harvey Weinstein’s alleged behavior.
+Many Hollywood A-listers like Meryl Streep and George Clooney have insisted “not everyone knew” about Harvey Weinstein’s alleged behavior.

-But now, a 2005 video obtained by TMZ, shows performer Courtney Love publicly warning young women in Hollywood about Weinstein over a decade ago.
-In the video, Love is being interviewed at a red carpet event for the Comedy Central Roast of Pamela Anderson when she is asked by a reporter: “What advice do you have for young women in Hollywood?”
+But now, a 2005 video obtained by TMZ shows performer Courtney Love publicly warning young women in Hollywood about Weinstein over a decade ago.
+In the video, Love is being interviewed at a red-carpet event for the Comedy Central Roast of Pamela Anderson when she is asked by a reporter: “What advice do you have for young women in Hollywood?”

 Love hesitates and then answers: “I’ll get libeled if I say it.”
 She pauses briefly, and continues: “If Harvey Weinstein invites you to a private party in the Four Seasons, don’t go.”

-Love has since responded to the video, and tweeted: “Although I wasn’t one of his victims, I was eternally banned by CAA for speaking out against Harvey Weinstein.”
+Love has since responded to the video and tweeted: “Although I wasn’t one of his victims, I was eternally banned by CAA for speaking out against Harvey Weinstein.”

 Watch the clip below.